Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/references.md

 Also we would like to strongly encourage you to share the link(s) to your projects so others can see the data you have collected.
 This goes hand in hand with writing a short result section on the platform, perhaps including a link to your publication...

-::: danger
+::: danger Parameter Availability
-Some of the parameters are not available for the beta version of the MultispeQ
+The availability of parameters depends on the version and type of the Instrument, as well as on the Measurement Protocol.
 :::

 [doi:10.1016/S0304-4165(89)80016-9]: https://doi.org/10.1016/S0304-4165(89)80016-9